semantic-release-extras/next-release-version/README.md

 ## Outputs

-This Action exports the following outputs:
+This workflow exports the following outputs:

 | Output                  | Description                                                                                                       |
 | ----------------------- | ----------------------------------------------------------------------------------------------------------------- |